 You’ve heard the request a million times… “I want the highest quality at the lowest price by tomorrow.”
 “Get me the most bang for my buck, and quickly.”
 “Let’s immediately maximize our return on investment.”
 It’s one of those things that sounds great in theory, but is a task that is near impossible to execute.
 There are three factors that come into play here, that all directly affect one another—Fast, good, and cheap—but normally you can only focus on two at a time.
 For instance, if you demand immediate, high quality service, it will typically cost you a pretty penny.
 If you demand cheap-yet-high-quality service, it will likely take a long time to execute.
 If you demand service quickly and cheaply, the quality will probably be lacking.
 It seems as though there’s always something that has to suffer… But it doesn’t HAVE to be that way!

 As in any project, arming yourself with the proper knowledge ahead of time can save you time and money.
-In this blog, I’d like to help you get a jump start on that by providing you some questions you should ask when ordering a rental dumpster from a waste disposal company.
+In this blog, I’d like to help you get a jump start on that by providing you some questions you should ask when you rent a dumpster from a waste disposal company.

-First off, ask what their pricing is and what your payment options are.
+First off, ask what their pricing is and what your payment options are for renting a construction dumpster.
 Don’t be afraid to ask for the initial quote online.
-Then, when you have a representative on the phone with you, as what is all included: Are the delivery and pick-up fees are separate from the base price?
+Then, when you have a representative on the phone with you, as what is all included: Are the delivery and pick-up fees are separate from the base price of the waste container?
 How many tons are included in the price?
 Is there an additional cost per ton disposal?
 Know that rates will vary depending on location and competition.

 Describe the work that you need to do and ask what your available options are.
 Don’t let the company upsell you on more than what you need.
 Having the right equipment for the job is important!
 Some companies will talk you into their one-size-fits-all solution.
 Others have smaller trucks that are more residential-friendly, meaning they can maneuver better in tighter places and get the container closer to your actual work, all with less risk of property damage.